 - How healthy is your eating?
 Brainstorm and identify the types of food you would recommend for healthy eating, considering the needs of your area.

-- Work as a team to argue why you would recommend organic farming over conventional farming and organize a discussion in your school on the importance of organic farming.
+- Work as a team to argue why you would recommend sustainable farming methods instead of conventional farming and organize a discussion in your school on the importance of sustainable farming.